adam-cattermole/mlflow-docker-azure-guide/README.md

 #### Updating the Configuration

-We must update our MLproject file to specify some docker environment options.
+We must update our MLproject file to specify some docker environment options instead of the conda environment used prior.
 We point mlflow to our docker image named 'train'.
-We also provide the `environment` option, telling mlflow to copy the values of `MLFLOW_TRACKING_USERNAME` and `MLFLOW_TRACKING_PASSWORD` into the Docker container.
+We also provide the `docker_env.environment` option, telling mlflow to copy the values of `MLFLOW_TRACKING_USERNAME` and `MLFLOW_TRACKING_PASSWORD` into the Docker container.

 ```yaml
 name: tutorial